 What is the Watsonville Area Water Recycling Project?

-The Pajaro Valley Water Management Agency (PVWMA) partnered with the City of Watsonville to introduce the Watsonville Area Water Recycling Project as part of the agency’s long-term plan to meet the water needs of our region.
+The Pajaro Valley Water Management Agency (PV Water) partnered with the City of Watsonville to introduce the Watsonville Area Water Recycling Project as part of PV Water’s long-term plan to meet the water needs of our region.
 This recycling project will provide nearly a quarter of the water needed to halt seawater intrusion on coastal lands and is a cost-effective way to maximize local resources before turning to other supplemental sources.
 The recycling project exemplifies municipal and agricultural cooperation to protect water resources.

 Where is it located?